Categories

 As the most significant trait of a good leader, Caesar cared deeply about his troops and their safety and was often seen at the front lines during battles.

-Many well-known stories attest to the high regard in which Caesar held his soldiers.
-To keep the legionnaires happy, Caesar raised their pay forever and sometimes gave them slaves as gifts.
-With the same fervor, he won over kings and provinces to his cause.
-He gifted thousands of captives to some while sending soldiers to their aid whenever he pleased.
+Caesar highly esteemed his soldiers, a fact evident in numerous well-known stories.
+To keep the legionnaires happy, Caesar raised their pay all the time and even gave them precious slaves as gifts.
+With this same fervor, he won over kings and provinces to his cause.
+He gifted thousands of captives to some of them while also sending his soldiers to their aid in battle.
 He did this all without the consent of the Senate or the people.

-Caesar was used to leading armies numbering in the tens of thousands.
-When he heard that a small group of his soldiers were under siege, he once again promptly rode to the battlefield to rescue them.
+Julius Caesar was used to leading armies numbering in the tens of thousands.
+When he heard that a small group of his soldiers were under siege, he immediately rode to the battleground to rescue them.
 A storm had forced a fleet carrying 300 legionnaires to go aground on the shore during the war in Gaul.
 And they were quickly encircled by a considerably larger band of Gauls.
-The Romans took defensive positions.
-After that, Caesar rode up at the head of his cavalry and launched a surprise assault from behind the enemy lines.
+Caesar rode up at the head of his cavalry and launched a surprise assault from behind the enemy lines to rescue his men who took defensive positions, trying to survive.

-Caesar was a brilliant and charismatic leader.
-He led his army to tremendous triumphs while also rescuing them from impending loss on several occasions.
-As the most significant trait of a good leader, Caesar cared deeply about his troops and their safety.
-He was often seen at the front lines during fights and promised enormous prizes in the event of success.
+Caesar was both a brilliant and a charismatic leader.
+He led his army to triumphs while also rescuing them from impending losses on several occasions.
+As the trait of a good leader, Caesar cared about his troops and their safety.
+While promising his soldiers great prizes in the event of success in a battle, he was also seen at the front lines during these battles.

-All of these things led to soldiers who were entirely devoted to Julius Caesar.
+This has resulted in soldiers who were devoted to Julius Caesar.
 They were prepared to follow him on any campaign and obeyed his commands even when death looked imminent.
-A short speech from Caesar once put an end to at least two mutinies that were occurring during the Civil War.
+A brief speech from Caesar once put an end to at least two mutinies that were occurring during the Civil War.

 Caesar contemplating the head of Pompey, by Giovanni Battista Tiepolo, 1750.